The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Acknowledgements

 \section{Acknowledgements}

 We thank the organizers of the AIM workshop "Quantum invariants and low-dimensional topology", where the authors met and initiated this research project.
-We would like to thank Stéphane Baseilhac, François Guéritaud, Feng Luo, Gregor Masbaum, Andrew Nietzke, Saul Schleimer and Tian Yang for valuable discussions and suggestions.
+We would like to thank Stéphane Baseilhac, François Guéritaud, Antonin Guilloux, Rinat Kashaev, Feng Luo, Clément Maria, Gregor Masbaum, Andrew Nietzke, Saul Schleimer and Tian Yang for valuable discussions and suggestions.
 We thank Federica Fanoni for suggesting the acronym \textit{FAMED}.